phorton1/base-apps-gitMUI/docs/status.md

 A new module, gitStatus.pm has been created.
 It contains the updateStatus thread.

-There is a preference, GITHUB_UPDATE_INTERVAL, which *should* be set to 0 or a minimum of 60, that will cause the thread to watch for changes to github events, and/or to check the integrity of local subodules.
+There is a preference, GITHUB_UPDATE_INTERVAL, default 90, which *should* be set to 0 or a minimum of 60, that will cause the thread to check for changes to github events, and/or to check the integrity of local subodules.

 The updateStatus thread does the behind-the-scenes work to get github events and place fields on all of the repos